 Keep rewarding your employees with any method that you feel works, so as to keep their morale high.

-Use day planners available at office supply stores or use a computer program to remind yourself of important events.
-With the many new inventory and accounting software programs available, you can plan your stock, increase product rotation, and manage your expenses – thereby increasing your cash flow and profit margin.
+For other parts of your business, use accounting and product management tools to plan your stock, increase product rotation, and manage your expenses – thereby increasing your cash flow and profit margin.

 Clear out items that you do not need or have not used in a long time.
 This will prevent lost time, helping you to concentrate on important issues instead of trivial things.

 Keep your promises to customers, suppliers and employees.
 Making payments on time to your suppliers indicates a well-organized business.

 Making deliveries at the agreed upon time to your customers will win their trust and will help you in getting repeat orders, as well generate word-of-mouth advertising.

 6. Keep in touch with clients and prospects

 Keeping in touch with your customers indicates that you care about them and value their business.
 Send regular notes or emails about new products and services that you offer.